stewdio/handy.js/README.md

 **_UPDATE_**.
 May 2021.
-While a recent overhaul of the [WebXR Hands API](https://immersive-web.github.io/webxr-hand-input/) had temporarily broken **Handy**, we are once again 100% funtional 👍 Curious what happened?
+While a recent overhaul of the [WebXR Hands API](https://immersive-web.github.io/webxr-hand-input/) had temporarily broken **Handy**, we are once again 100% functional 👍 Curious what happened?
 See
 [this issue](https://github.com/stewdio/handy.js/issues/4)
 for more details.